jopemachine/baekjoon-cli-utils/README.md

 This template file is used when you use `baekjoon-cli create`.

 You can edit the template file through `baekjoon-cli config code-template`.

-## Comment template

-You can create some comment templates by your programming language.

-This template is prepended to the front of the code template used when you use `baekjoon-cli create`.

-You can edit the template file through `baekjoon-cli config comment-template`.

-You can use some variables to use the problem's information in the template.

 The `{variable}`s in the template are replaced with the according value.